 Instead of a pump that sends fuel to each cylinder, a CRD system uses a single fuel rail controlled by a more sophisticated unit that can dole out higher pressure fuel delivery to optimise performance, offer a smoother running engine and provide better fuel economy.

 CONTINUOUSLY VARIABLE TRANSMISSION (CVT)

 A CVT is a gearbox without actual gears.
-A typical gearbox has a set of gears, typically five or six, which enable the engine to deliver its power to the wheels at various speeds.
+A typical gearbox has a set of gears, which enable the engine to deliver its power to the wheels at various speeds.
 A CVT does away with traditional gear sets in favour of a pulley system.
 This is why a CVT doesn’t have any hesitation as the gears are changed; it feels like a rubber band is stretching as the speed increases, offering seamless acceleration.
 It can be less responsive (and less gutsy) than a traditional auto, though.

 The CVT has won favour over the last decade, however it isn’t new technology – Leonardo da Vinci designed a continuously variable transmission back in the 1500s!

 A sealed enclosed chamber in an engine where the combustion happens.